Directors' Code of Ethical Conduct

 Reporting any Violations of this Code

-Any Director who believes that actions have taken place, may be taking place or may be about to take place that violate or would violate this Code, must bring the matter to the attention of the Chair of the Corporate Governance and Nominations Committee or the Chair of the Audit and Finance Committee.
+Any Director who believes that actions have taken place, may be taking place or may be about to take place that violate or would violate this Code, must bring the matter to the attention of the Chair of the Nominating, Governance & Sustainability Committee or the Chair of the Audit and Finance Committee.
 The Board of Directors shall determine appropriate actions to be taken in the event of a violation of this Code.

 All Directors of the Company are responsible for reviewing and adhering to this Code and ensuring they have signed the certification.